 Justice for all improves lives and sustains our democracy.
 While some people know that civil legal aid serves those same ends, too few realize how civil legal aid also makes government more effective, efficient, and fair.
 The Justice in Government Project (JGP) works to turn that secret into common knowledge.

-We aim to fix that by partnering with leaders in four pilot states: Arizona, California, Mississippi, and Wisconsin.
-Together, we'll test new models to support legal aid, and then share our findings in a toolkit and via webinars.
-Policymakers at all levels of government can learn from these experiences.
+We aim to fix that by partnering with leaders in a number of states including: Arizona, California, Illinois, Mississippi, North Carolina, Oklahoma, South Carolina, and Wisconsin.
+We're testing new approaches to support legal aid, and sharing our findings in the Toolkit and via webinars.
+Policymakers at all levels of government can learn from these states’ experiences.

 Some ways that civil legal aid furthers government priorities:

-The Justice in Government Project is modeled on the successful federal executive branch effort known as the White House Legal Aid Interagency Roundtable (LAIR).
+The JGP is modeled on the successful federal executive branch effort known as the White House Legal Aid Interagency Roundtable (LAIR).
 The JGP Director Karen Lash was the principal architect and first LAIR executive director.
 Alongside her colleagues at the U.S. Department of Justice Office for Access to Justice, Karen collaborated with 22 federal agencies to maximize program effectiveness, efficiency, and fairness.

 As government officials discovered the hidden, additive power of legal aid to advance a wide range of federal goals and enhance program effectiveness, agencies began inviting legal aid providers to join these efforts as partners, grantees, and sub-grantees.